-- Those who regularly use maca powder report that it makes them feel more awake, energized & driven, often relatively quickly after beginning it.
+- Those who regularly use maca powder report that it makes them feel more awake, energised & driven, often relatively quickly after beginning it.

 - Maca has been shown to preserve bone mineral density, increase strength & endurance, possibly reduce men’s prostate cancer risk.

-Take 1 tablespoons of maca daily, may be increased up to 3 tablespoons a day, can be sprinkled into smoothies or yoghurt and porridge but after cooking.
-Wonderful in raw treats like bliss-balls and raw chocolate.
+Take 1 tablespoons of maca daily, may be increased up to 3 tablespoons, can be sprinkled into smoothies or yoghurt and porridge but after cooking.
+Wonderful in raw treats like bliss-balls & raw chocolate.

-My fav recipe is 1 tsp Maca, 1 Tlbs Carob or Cacao, 1 tsp honey and cup warmed plant Mylk.
+My fav recipe is 1 heaped tsp of Maca, 1 Tlbs Carob or Cacao, 1 tsp honey or maple syrup & a cup of warmed plant Mylk.

 This listing is for 1 x 200gms of organic Maca.